louisealberti/config-server/README.md

 This server is related to the shopping cart project, configured with Spring Data Redis, coded at the same course.

-To work it is necessary:
+To run it is necessary:

 - Java 11
 - Maven